Zwee42/TMUK14Project/README.md

 I, Oliver Fiala, declare that I am the sole author of the content I add to this repository.

+I, Maria Birtman, declare that I am the sole author of the content I add to this repository.

 ## Project Plan
 ### What will we implement?